ShivamTripathi028/rak-chatbot-backend/product-categories/wisnode/rak2560/quickstart.md

 2. Use the power supply of your choice that is compatible with the device.

 :::tip NOTE
-Using the 12&nbsp;V<sub>DC</sub> adapter provided with the Sensor Hub is recommended.
-You can also use 4 x EVE ER18505 3.6&nbsp;V Lithium 4000&nbsp;mAh battery and the voltage must be stable.
+Using the 12 V<sub>DC</sub> adapter provided with the Sensor Hub is recommended.
+You can also use 4 x EVE ER18505 3.6 V Lithium 4000 mAh battery and the voltage must be stable.
 :::

 ### Device Configuration via WisToolBox